fardeen9983/Ultimate-Dux/Languages/PHP/Basics/Readme.md

 1. They have names.
 You can execute them by calling their names
 2. They can take inputs and gove outputs.
 So that makes them dynamic too, suited for your data.

+## Scopes

+Each variable or function or class that we define inside our PHP code has a scope associated with it.
+In simple terms, it refers to the boundary within which we can use these elements.

+For example, if you have a variable $x defined in file **A.php** and try to use it in an entirely different file **B.php**, then you will get an error, because there is no $x in B.php.
+But what if there is a variable x in both files.
+Well they will be entirely different from each other.
+Changing the value or type of one wont effect the other.

+The elements we have defined in our PHP file at the topmost level, outside all blocks of code {}, are accessible throughout the file but not outside it.
+This is called ***global scope***.

+But what if you define a new variable within a code block {}, like that inside a function body.
+In that case that variable will only be available inside the function or code block you have defined it in.
+Not outside it or again not in any other file.
+This is called local scope.
+The scope is local to the code block the variable is defined in.